artpar/ttsAuthModule/openam-auth-twiliotts/README.md

-TwilioTTS ( Text To Speech ) Authentication Module
+TwilioTTS ( Text To Speech ) Authentication Module for ForgeRock OpenAM
 -------------------------------------------------------------------------

 This is an experimental module to use the Twilio service to call users and read out their OTP's.
 This module has been based largely on the existing HOTP module.